Bluetooth Hearing Aids

-The first Bluetooth hearing aid, the Starkey ELI, launched six years after the first Bluetooth compatible consumer products.
+The first Bluetooth hearing aids, the Starkey ELI, launched six years after the first Bluetooth compatible consumer products.
 In the years that followed, accurate Bluetooth hearing aids emerged.
 Still, almost all of them required a third system in addition to their smartphone and hearing aid: a portable streamer that connected the two devices.

-Using Bluetooth low-energy technology, hearing aid manufacturers then started releasing Bluetooth-compatible hearing aids directly connected to your devices (without the need for a streamer, providing a seamless link to your mobile device).
+Using Bluetooth low-energy technology, hearing aid manufacturers then started releasing Bluetooth hearing aids directly connected to your devices (without the need for a streamer, providing a seamless link to your mobile device).
 ReSound LiNX, the first real, stand-alone Bluetooth hearing aid, was launched in 2014.

 In the years to come, nearly every major hearing aid company followed suit and launched a Made for iPhone hearing aid.
 By 2016 the word 'Made for iPhone hearing aid' had become ubiquitous in the industry.